Signatures of Very Massive Stars in the Epoch of Reionization: Best-fit synthetic models with and without Very Massive Stars

 \section{Best-fit synthetic models with and without Very Massive Stars}

 Figs.~\ref{fig_appendix3} and \ref{fig_appendix4} present the best-fit synthetic spectra for CEERS-1019 and CEERS-1025, respectively, obtained using \textsc{FiCUS} \citep{Saldana-Lopez2023MNRAS.522.6295S} for models at $Z=0.1\,Z_{\odot}$ including VMS (VMS\_GRZ and VMS\_GR; shown in red and green) and without VMS (BPASS and SB99; shown in violet and blue).
+Table~\ref{tab:results} summarizes the statistical assessment and best-fit parameters for each model.